European-Conference/euroconf.eu/content/terms/index.md

 European Conference Website grants you a revocable, non-exclusive, non-transferable, limited license to download, install and use the website strictly in accordance with the terms of this Agreement.

-These Terms & Conditions are a contract between you and European Conference Website (referred to in these Terms & Conditions as "European Conference Website", "us", "we", or "our"), the provider of the European Conference Website website and the services accessible from the European Conference Website website (which are collectively referred to in these Terms & Conditions as the "European Conference Website Service").
+These Terms & Conditions are a contract between you and European Conference Website (referred to in these Terms & Conditions as "European Conference Website," "us," "we," or "our"), the provider of the European Conference Website website and the services accessible from the European Conference Website website (which are collectively referred to in these Terms & Conditions as the "European Conference Website Service").

 You are agreeing to be bound by these Terms & Conditions.
 If you do not agree to these Terms & Conditions, please do not use the European Conference Website Service.
 In these Terms & Conditions, "you" refers both to you as an individual and to the entity you represent.
 If you violate any of these Terms & Conditions, we reserve the right to cancel your account or block access to your account without notice.